 1. Learning from other industries

 As the demand for speakers with a business skill-set hits an all-time high, so does the expectation for them to translate experiences from different industries into lessons that audiences can apply to their own, especially at internal conferences.
 Companies are beginning to recognise that employees are in the best position to implement new ideas and processes that feed into overall effectiveness and productivity.
 Through exposure to the knowledge and stories from experts in other fields, delegates are able to acquire eye-opening, challenging and entertaining experiences different to those in their usual environment, which in turn promises to incite innovation and sustained change upon their grand return to the office.

 2. Wellness and work-life balance

 Work-life balance has been pushed even further to the fore in 2015, with a heightened demand for speakers to talk on broad subjects.
 For a company to achieve greater productivity, employees need to feel a sense of belonging, ownership and satisfaction.
-Wellness is a vital element of this and, as it is increasingly incorporated into both personal and professional lives, will form either an explicit or implicit part of a keynote speaker’s repertoire in 2016, regardless of her or his subject matter or role within a conference or event.
+Wellness is a vital element of this as it is increasingly incorporated into both personal and professional lives.
+It will form either an explicit or implicit part of a keynote speaker’s repertoire in 2016, regardless of her or his subject matter or role within a conference or event.

 Design a stunning event to showcase your event speakers with this free 40+ page eBook: